MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extensions.md

 author: normesta
 Description: In addition to the normal APIs available to all UWP apps, there are some extensions and APIs available only to converted desktop apps.
 This article describes these extensions and how to use them.
 Search.Product: eADQiWindows 10XVcnh
-title: Desktop to UWP Bridge App Extensions ms.author: normesta ms.date: 03/27/2017 ms.topic: article
+title: Integrate apps with Windows 10 (Windows Desktop Bridge) ms.author: normesta ms.date: 03/27/2017
+ms.topic: article